-The early reports from the SEO community are that the June update hasn’t been too seismic so far, although as the days have gone by there have been rumblings that changes are coming into effect.
-We’ll continue to keep a close eye on how — or if — the situation changes when July rolls around.
+The early reports from the SEO community were that the June update hasn’t been too seismic, although as the days have gone by there have been rumblings that changes are coming into effect.
+Now that the July update has rolled around, we’ll continue to keep a close eye on how — or if — the situation changes.

 Stay Ahead of the Algorithm Curve

 When you’re busy staying on top of your day-to-day work, navigating the nuts and bolts of a Google algorithm update can be tricky.
 If you’re keen to make sure your business’s digital offerings don’t get left behind by these changes, having SEO experts on hand can help.